algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 #### 1.3.4.
 Target Audience

-- **Teenagers & Young Adults:** Teenagers willing to expand their general knowledge or to delve deeper into cliamte change understanding.
+- **Teenagers & Young Adults:** Teenagers willing to expand their general knowledge or to delve deeper into climate change understanding.
 - **Families:** Families wanting to spend a great time in an adventure together while gaining general knowledge and doing some brain exercises.

 #### 1.3.5.
 Deliverables